 The Lingaraj Temple is an ancient temple situated in the city of Bhubaneswar and is the largest one situated in the city.
-Dedicated to Lord Shiva as the name suggests, the temple was built in the 7th century by the King Jajati Keshari.
-It is highly revered because of the fact that the Linga here, which is the phallic form of Lord Shiva, is believed to have appeared naturally.
+Dedicated to Lord Shiva as the name suggests, the temple was built in the 7th century by King Jajati Keshari.
+It is highly revered because of the fact that the Shivalanga here, a manifestation of Lord Shiva, is believed to have appeared naturally.
 It rises to a massive height of 8 inches above the floor level and is about 8 feet in diameter as well.
 Lingaraj Temple is located in the old part of Bhubaneswar Town and can be easily reached using local transport.

 Built by the ISKCON (International Society for Krishna Consciousness) in 1991, this temple serves as an alternative to Lord Jagannath temple of Puri as that temple is restricted to Indians.
 This temple is believed to offer abode to Lord Jagannath himself.